This seemed a good time to revisit one of our holiday faves, from a few years back. ‘Tis the Season, and all that…

-Despite how many times this holiday standard has been performed, it’s almost always done with the woman insisting she needs to leave while the man is coaxing her to stay.
-Count on Lady Gaga to finally give this duet a way overdue switcheroo.
+Especially given the recent furor over this old chestnut, it’s great to see Lady Gaga give this duet a way overdue switcheroo.
 So who’s she asking to stick around for a cozy sleepover?
 Why, none other than Joseph Gordon-Levitt.
 And who brought these two crooning lovebirds together?
 Not Santa.
 The Muppets, my friends.

 2. Destiny’s Child’s “Carol of the Bells”

 Although they renamed it “Opera of the Bells” for their next-to-last album 8 Days of Christmas, it’s actually an R&B vocal rendition of “Carol of the Bells” — which admittedly also has some pretty rockin’ versions from Metallica and Trans-Siberian Orchestra.
 This one is less well-known than its heavy metal counterparts despite an a cappella arrangement done by Beyonce.

 There’s something strange about the whole notion of a Billy Idol Christmas album yet he did indeed make one entitled Happy Holidays a decade ago and it’s a recording fairly devoid of any edge or rebelliousness.
 Indeed, this video of “Jingle Bell Rock” — which features Billy doing some of his signature moves in a shirt unbuttoned unseasonably low — suggests not so much a punk rock Christmas as your Uncle Billy after a few eggnogs hogging the karaoke machine like he always does.
 Well, at least he can carry a tune!